MichaelNecemer/master-thesis-prototype/master-thesis-prototype/README.md

 # Basic Info for using the Process Generator
--> It will use the camunda java api
+-> It will use the camunda java api for generating the visual elements of bpmn.
--> Generate random block structured processes
+-> Generate random block structured processes.
+-> Elements may be visually overlapping (although the camunda java api claims to bypass such issues)

 1. simply clone the repository
 2. go into the "processModelGeneratorAndAnnotater" package
 3. use the "ProcessGeneratorMain" class

+optional:
+The generated models may then be used as an input to the "ProcessModelAnnotater" which inserts data objects and reader and writer dependencies

 ____________________________Automatically generated____________________________________